Available Transfer Capability Risk Mitigation and Operational Preparedness

 Increasing penetration levels of renewables and distributed energy resources (DER) on the system, combined with system frequency response and inertia concerns, provide a unique set of challenges in operating the grid of the future.

-An information session will be held on Tuesday, March 9, 2021, to provide an update on the June 7 and October 16, 2020 events, and to provide an overview of various initiatives that are planned or currently underway to address AESO event analysis findings and operational preparedness as the grid evolves.
+An information session was held on March 9, 2021, to provide an update on the 2020 and 2021 events, and to provide an overview of various initiatives that are planned or currently underway to address AESO event analysis findings and operational preparedness as the grid evolves.
 The initiatives include:

 - Monitoring system inertia and arming Load Shed Service for imports (LSSi) considering system inertia